NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 Continuing Success

 The MBC open-access fiber network and the projected economic impact has exceeded all expectations.
-The broadband capacity, market-based competition, and advanced technology and reach MBC has brought to Southern Virginia has attracted numerous companies to the region and, as of March 2021, has helped to bring more than 2,000 jobs and $3.3 billion of private sector investment to the region.
-Most notably, MBC was a critical component in securing the Microsoft data center project for Southern Virginia which was announced in 2010 with a $499M investment and 50 jobs.
-Microsoft has continued investing and growing their data center campus operations in our region and to date, has publicly announced more than $2.5B of total investment and over 350 jobs.
+The broadband capacity, market-based competition, and advanced technology and reach MBC has brought to Southern Virginia has attracted numerous companies to the region and has helped to bring thousands of jobs and billions of dollars of private sector investment to the region.
+Most notably, MBC was a critical component in securing the Microsoft data center project for Southern Virginia which has generated billions of dollars in private investment and created hundreds of jobs.
+Microsoft continues to invest and grow their data center campus operations in our region.